 doses of chemo and radiation, or fluid overload.

 Graft failure.
-In some cases, the graft (transplant) may not take hold in the marrow.
-Graft failure
+In some cases, the graft (transplanted stem cells) may not take hold in the bone marrow

 How do I get ready for a bone marrow transplant?